-Brands that use white in their marketing strategy can come off as creative as they are starting with a clean slate and have the freedom to create something fresh and new.
-White is often used to convey ease of use and simplicity.
+Brands that use white in their marketing strategy can come off as creative as they are starting with a clean slate.
+And have the freedom to create something fresh and new.
+White color can convey ease of use and simplicity.

 White is a great setting for the darker colors since it creates a stark contrast and helps other colors be more visible and discernible.

-This hue can be used for headers, logos, and backgrounds.
+This hue often serves for headers, logos, and backgrounds.
 However, too much white can seem cold and too sterile, so make sure to combine it with other colors from the color wheel!